 The ‘Somewhat-Official’ Bio

 Karsten is a 30-something pro-gamer turned tech entrepreneur.
 He’s the youngest of three sons to a British mom and a German dad who met in a sing-along bar in Canada.
 As management trainee at Lufthansa German Airlines, he worked in India, Dubai, Austria and Germany.
 A profound fear of missing out led him to give up his corporate career and try his beard at entrepreneurship.
 At the age of 23, he negotiated an investment promotion with the Royal Thai Government to leverage a Bangkok-based video game company from zero to a million USD in revenue within five years.
 Today, he passionately provides advice to and invests in fellow tech entrepreneurs.
 Making use of his fluency in Thai, he gives talks at events and universities, checks nutrition labels for carbohydrates, and gets into trouble with tuk-tuk touts.
-Karsten blogs about living and working in Bangkok at thailandstarterkit.com.
+Karsten co-authored the book ‘Working in Thailand‘ and founded expatden.com.

 The ‘Random-Facts-About-Myself’ Bio